 If you’re the type of holidaymaker who prefers the faster pace of city life to endless days spent on the beach, or perhaps you have only a few days to get away this summer, a city break could be the ideal option.
-And with the bank holiday approaching at the end of August, why not be inspired by one of our ideas and get ready to jet off for a fun weekend away.

 Whether you’re after culture galore, beautiful scenery or buzzing bars and restaurants, you’ll be spoiled for choice when it comes to European city breaks – even if you’ve already visited the big-hitters of Paris, Rome and London.

 Here we suggest five city break options for a blast of sun and five if a more temperate environment suits you.

 Barcelona is a lovely city to explore in the warm summer months.
 You can make the most of the sun by strolling around outdoor attractions such as Gaudi’s Park Guell (off Carrer d’Olot; 902 200 302), hiring a bike to zip along the seafront or sipping a drink in a pavement café.